tsuyoshiohashi/Si4063_2m_transmitter_for_Raspi/readme.md

 ・CW (Continuous wave), OOK, FSK modulation is possible

-・If you want to attach an antenna and actually emit radio waves, you will need an amateur radio license.
+・If you want to attach an antenna and actually emit radio waves, you will need an amateur radio license/qualification.

 .
 When operating, be sure to terminate the SMA terminal (J2: RF output terminal).
 Otherwise, it may break.